 C. Application: Seek the welfare of the other person at the cost of your best interests.

-3. A pattern to follow
+3. This Valentine’s know that Love is a pattern to follow

 A. “…As I have loved you, so must love one another”